 The only safe way to detox from alcohol is under the supervision of medical professionals by way of medication-assisted detox.
 By minimizing withdrawal symptoms and having around-the-clock medical care, individuals can rest assured that they will experience a more comfortable detox with minimal complications if any.

 Some of the medications involved with medication-assisted detox include:

 - Nutritional support and exercise to give the body the proper fuel to get through detox safely

 - Medications for physical symptoms, such as nausea or fever

-Another one of the many benefits of medicated-assisted detox is that the individual will be able to think more clearly more quickly.
-This allows clients to get more out of their treatment experience by beginning counseling and therapy sessions quicker and avoid relapse.
+Another one of the many benefits of medication-assisted detox is that the individual will be able to think more clearly more quickly.
+This allows clients to get more out of their treatment experience by beginning counseling and therapy sessions sooner to avoid relapse.